Several chances for snow this week, some colder temperatures

-After a warm weekend with highs around 50 degrees, we're back to reality this week as temperatures stay in the 30s for highs.

-So we have the cold weather, but does that translate to any snowfall?
+After a warm weekend, a winter chill has returned and with it there are a few chances for snow as well.

-A pesky storm system hanging off the coast may send us a few snow showers late tonight and into tomorrow morning.
-This doesn't look like a big deal in our area, but as you know, even a coating of snow could create slick spots on the roads.
-The best chance to see any minor snow accumulation is in eastern CT, as many spots further to our east (out towards Cape Cod) will have a few inches of snow.
+A pesky storm system hanging off the coast will provide a few scattered snow showers later tonight into early Tuesday morning.
+A coating of snow is possible with up to an inch in a few towns.
+This doesn’t look like a big deal in our area, but as you know, even a coating of snow could create slick spots on the roads.

 The rest of the week will stay chilly with highs generally in the 30s.